 This extra rinse if often overkill for regular laundry as dirt is usually on the surface.

-I recommend beginning loads of mixed laundry (diapers and regular laundry) by doing the initial rinse on only the diapers and then adding in the clothing just before the hot wash cycle.
-This is because that while cloth diaper stew is key to deep cleaning, during the initial rinse, more water than laundry is not a bad thing, and it may actually help rinse more urine away as it won’t be able to attach itself on the clothing before it’s all washed.
+I recommend beginning loads of mixed laundry (diapers and regular laundry) by doing your initial rinse or small wash cycle on only the diapers and then adding in the clothing just before your main hot wash cycle.
+This is because that while cloth diaper agitation is key to deep cleaning, during that first cycle of diaper laundry, more water than laundry is not a bad thing, and it may actually help rinse more urine away as it won’t be able to attach itself on the clothing before it’s all washed, which is the point of that first rinse/light wash.

 Now, while that’s what I recommend, it isn’t what I follow.
 I currently own a HE top loader that gives me the option of adding an initial rinse, and additional final rinse with the push of a button.
 This allows me to dump in everything, push a few extra buttons and forget about everything — I’m lazy enough that that option is what I choose every time I can.
 All my clothes and diapers come out nice and clean together regardless.